aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

   <i>To know the world one must construct it.</i> -- Pavese
 </p>

 With software deeply embedded in everyday life and the rapid advancement of large language models (LLMs), there is a growing need for interfaces that amplify user agency and encourage personalized interaction, rather than mere automation.
 Existing conversational interfaces (CUIs) often struggle with complex tasks and the structuring of extensive information, especially affecting creative writers like engineers who seek coherent, non-linear thought exploration.
-To address this challenge, `tinymorph` aims to introduce novel spatial and visual interfaces for text generation to enhance cognitive exploration and creativity in writing.
+To address this challenge, `morph` aims to introduce novel spatial and visual interfaces for text generation to enhance cognitive exploration and creativity in writing.

 ## Inputs and Outputs